Dhruv-krishn-a/Gemini-Clone-/README.md

     npm install
     ```

-3. **Start the development server:**
+3. **Launch the development server:**
     ```bash
-    npm run preview
+    npm run dev
     ```

-## Project Structure
+## Project Layout

-- **Components:** All React components are located in the `src/components` directory.
+- **Components:** All the React components are inside the `src/components` folder.
-- **Assets:** Static assets like images and stylesheets are in the `src/assets` directory.
+- **Assets:** Any static files, like images and styles, are located in `src/assets`.
-- **Utilities:** Helper functions and utilities are in the `src/utils` directory.
+- **Utilities:** Helper functions and utilities can be found in `src/utils`.

-## Additional Notes
+## Important Notes

 - This project is built using React.
-- The structure is organized to ensure a clean and maintainable codebase.
+- The code is structured to ensure clarity, ease of understanding, and maintainability.
-- Building your own LLM interface offers a unique learning experience about LLMs and React development.
+- Creating your own LLM interface offers a great opportunity to learn both LLM technology and React development.

-## Resources
+## Useful Links

-- **Google Gemini API Documentation (Optional):** If you are using the API, refer to the [Google Gemini API documentation](https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=web) for detailed instructions.
+- **Google Gemini API Documentation (Optional):** If you're integrating the API, check out the [Google Gemini API docs](https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=web) for comprehensive guidance.

-## Feedback
+## Contributions and Feedback

-We look forward to your feedback!
-Feel free to open an issue or submit a pull request with your improvements and suggestions.
+We value your input!
+Please feel free to open an issue or submit a pull request with your ideas for improvements.

 ---

-Thank you for using the Gemini AI Clone with React!
-Happy coding!
+Thanks for exploring the Gemini AI Clone with React!
+Enjoy coding!